Japan: High Sulfur Riding High

 Japan: in demand.
 File image/Pixabay.

-Demand for Japan's high sulfur bunker product should remain buoyant over the short-term, according to price reporting agency SP Global Platts.
+Demand for Japan's high sulfur bunker product should remain buoyant over the short term, according to price reporting agency S&P Global Platts.

-Citing traders, the report said the 380 centistokes (cst) bunker fuel market "was likely to see further upside in the near term as demand receives a boost from scrubber-fitted vessels looking for bargains and diminishing availability".
+Citing traders, Platts said the 380 centistoke (cst) bunker fuel market "was likely to see further upside in the near term as demand receives a boost from scrubber-fitted vessels looking for bargains and diminishing availability".

 Completed scrubber installations at Chinese shipyards will see those ships looking to Japan for "competitively-priced high sulfur bunker fuel".